dcSpark/dcspark-blog/blog/2023-08-02-fund10-grant-proposals/index.md

 We believe this system will strongly align the two ecosystems together.
 It allows us to very easily pitch Cardano as the best ecosystem for projects planning to use Paima, not just thanks to the lower royalty costs, but also thanks to the fact that Paima will support Cardano NFTs which are generally much safer to work with than ERC721 tokens while being secured by one of the most decentralized blockchains.
 We hope you're as excited about the potential of Autonomous Worlds and Paima as we are, and look forward to building a strong ecosystem, together.

+### Proposal ranking

+We have many proposals and of course we really appreciate those who support all of them.
+However, if you want to read or support part of our proposals, we have split them up into four categories to help you prioritize:

+1. **Core**: proposals that we believe are core to the success of Paima
+2. **Extended**: proposals that makes it easier to onboard people and companies to Paima
+3. **Supplement**: proposals that help Paima if they pass, but are not proposals we will actively market
+4. **Partner**: proposals that are not made by dcSpark, but by our partners (these will **not** count towards the discount mentioned above)

 # Core

+Proposals that we believe are core to the success of Paima

 ### Core integrations to support the fast-growing onchain games and autonomous world segment
 Cost: ~130K USD